At Home in the Pines

 Golf

 For over 100 years, the Pinehurst, Southern Pines, Aberdeen Area has been known as The Home of American Golf.
 Spectators have witnessed memorable golf from three U.S. Open Championships (1999, 2005, 2014), four U.S. Women’s Open Championships (1996, 2001, 2007, 2014), one U.S. Senior Open Championship (1994) and one U.S. Senior Women’s Open Championship (2019).
-In addition, it’s home to the Men’s North & South Amateur Championship, the longest running amateur tournament in the country.
+In addition, it’s home to the Men’s North & South Amateur Championship, the longest-running amateur tournament in the country.
 Add to this mix the fact that the area boasts over 30 golf courses and is home to 15 of the Top 100 Golf Courses in North Carolina.
 This all adds up to an incredible selection of golf offering a wide variety for all skill (and price) levels — in case you’d rather play than watch.

 History

-The settlers of the area were predominantly Scottish and the heritage is still very prevalent.
+The settlers of the area were predominantly Scottish and that heritage is still very prevalent.
 From the circa-1790 Bethesda Church and Cemetery to the Malcolm Blue Farm and Museum, circa-1825, the area has embraced its history.
 The best way to really experience each community’s essence is on foot.
 Pinehurst and Aberdeen both offer information on walking tours amidst the towns’ more notable buildings.
 You can discover these areas at your own pace, whether in a whirlwind hour or a leisurely afternoon.
 In addition, the Alston House, or House in the Horseshoe, was the site of a 1781 skirmish between the Whigs and Tories and stages a re-enactment each August and a living history program in May.
 Tufts Archives has a unique presentation of Pinehurst’s history, including one of the soda fountains from which the founder of Pinehurst made his fortune.

 Step Back in Time